Typical0/Windows11-Debloat-Guide/README.md

 ```
 cd %PROGRAMFILES(X86)%\Microsoft\Edge\Application\10*\Installer && setup --uninstall --force-uninstall --system-level
 ```
-Microsoft Edge is now uninstalled, but you still can see a broken icon on start menu to get rid off it open command prompt and type: <br>
+Microsoft Edge is now uninstalled, but you still can see a broken icon on start menu.
+To get rid of it open command prompt and type: <br>

 ![Screenshot (08)](https://user-images.githubusercontent.com/85176292/132125728-0bca64ec-243b-4d22-865a-2f17ac82d478.png)